bubdm/etlbox.docu/ETLBoxDocu/articles/transformations/aggregating_data.md

 #### Using GroupingColumn

 Having the aggregation on all your data records is probably most of the time not what you need.
 Often you would have to classify your data based on particular properties, and then have aggregation build for each class.
-This is called grouping and works similar like the GROUP BY clause in sql - you define which properties are used for grouping, and the calculations is done sepearately for each group.
+This is called grouping and works similar like the GROUP BY clause in sql - you define which properties are used for grouping, and the calculations is done separately for each group.

-Let's define a basic exmaple:
+Let's define a basic example:
 Our input data is "A":3, "A":7, "B":4 and "B":6.
 We are interest in the sum of the numbers.
 If we would do a normal aggregation without the number, the overall result would 20.
 Now we want to group our data by the letter.
 Then the result for group "A" would be 10 and for group "B" also 10.

-Codewise this would look like this, when we use the GroupColumn attribute
+Code wise this would look like this, when we use the GroupColumn attribute

 ```C#
 public class DetailWithGroup